ds4dm/ecole/.github/ISSUE_TEMPLATE/question.md

 ---
 name: 🤔 Question
-about: Good place to ask anyhting about Ecole
+about: Good place to ask anything about Ecole
 title: ''
 labels: question
 assignees: ''

 ---